PacificBiosciences/HiFiCNV/README.md

-# HiFiCNV : Depth visualization utility for PacBio HiFi reads
+# HiFiCNV : Copy number variant caller and depth visualization utility for PacBio HiFi reads
-A utility to call copy number variants from HiFi alignment files.

 ## Early release warning
 Please note that HiFiCNV is still in early development.
 We are still tweaking the input / output file formats and making changes that can affect the behavior of the program.